Orange Collective

 Why this team is the right team.
 Both founders have been inside the brittle web-automation problem for years.
 They built the OSS solution because they had built every brittle part of this stack at least twice before.
 The combination — ML research + scraping muscle + ETH technical depth + a repeat-founder bias toward shipping — is the exact profile that wins an OSS category.

 Why velocity is a feature.
 72 hours from Operator announcement to Browser Use Cloud launch.
-25k GitHub stars in four days.
+A star rate that doubled inside Operator week and a curve that hit 40k by mid-March.
 Building in public on X the entire time.[11]
-[12] The market noticed before the press cycle did.
+[12] [15] The market noticed before the press cycle did.
 The OSS adopt-rate curve and the W25 batch penetration are both downstream of the same founding instinct: ship fast, ship in public, let the community do the marketing.

 The long arc.
 Browser Use becomes the Playwright of the agent era — the primitive every AI lab, startup, and enterprise builds on when they need their model to actually do something.
 The OSS core wins distribution; Browser Use Cloud captures the operational value; the long-term moat is the operational memory of every business workflow that runs through it.
+That last clause stopped being a prediction in April 2026: Skills is exactly that operational memory, shipped — agents extract learned workflows and share them across the fleet.[22]
 The category is open; the incumbent is being chosen now.

 Founder & team